-Hope will provide personal protective equipment for employees at no cost to the employee as necessary, including providing surgical masks, K95s, KN95s (as requested), gloves, gowns, etc.
+Hope will provide personal protective equipment for employees at no cost to the employee as necessary, including providing surgical masks, N95s, K95s, gloves, gowns, etc. If an N95 mask is worn, this is voluntarily done by the employee.
+When a N95 mask is provided by Hope, the employee will receive instructions with basic information on proper respirator use (OSHA Appendix D to 1910.134).